National projects

 Project leader: RNDr.
 Bernátová Iveta, DrSc.

 SAS cosolvers: RNDr.
-Bališ Peter, PhD., doc.
+Bališ Peter, PhD., MSc.
+Bozkurt Aybuke, doc.
 RNDr.
 Dovinová Ima, PhD., Mgr.
 Kluknavský Michal, PhD., RNDr.
 Líšková Silvia, PhD., Mgr. Škrátek Martin, PhD.

 Annotation: Stress is considered to be an etiological factor associated with the development of various chronic non-communicable diseases.
 Stress may also alter iron metabolism.
 Nuclear factor erythroid 2-related factor 2 (NRF2)-regulates several genes involved in iron metabolism.
 Despite the accelerating information on the roles of NRF2, less is known about the NRF2 signalling in iron metabolism in conditions of stress.
 Thus, the aim of this project is to investigate the role of NRF2 signalling in iron metabolism in conditions of acute and chronic stress in rats with genetic predisposition to hypertension.
 In addition, the effects of pharmacological activation of NRF2 signalling and the distinct roles of inducible and endothelial nitric oxide synthases in iron metabolism in stress conditions will be investigated.
 Thus, we obtain the original results about NO and NRF2-mediated regulation of iron metabolism and about involvement of altered iron metabolism in the development of cardiovascular and metabolic disorders.